EricZinda/Perplexity/docs/pxint/pxint0010PredicationContract.md

 ## The Predication Contract
-> It is important to understand [what MRS is](../mrscon/devhowto0010MRS) and what [a well-formed MRS tree is](../mrscon/devhowto0020WellFormedTree) before reading this section.
+> It is important to understand [what MRS is](../mrscon/devhowto0010MRS) and what [a scope-resolved MRS is](../mrscon/devhowto0020WellFormedTree) before reading this section.
 Visit those links first to understand the basic concepts.

-As discussed in [the "Backtracking" conceptual topic](../devcon/devcon0010MRSSolver), we'll be solving MRS well-formed trees using a backtracking approach.
+As discussed in [the "Backtracking" conceptual topic](../devcon/devcon0010MRSSolver), we'll be solving MRS scope-resolved mrss using a backtracking approach.
 That topic discusses "calling" or "evaluating" predications without discussing exactly *how* this happens.
 This section will get specific.

-As discussed previously, a [well-formed MRS tree](../mrscon/devhowto0020WellFormedTree) can be thought of as an *equation* that can be solved against a certain state of the world.
-One approach to solving an MRS is to walk the well-formed tree in depth-first order and iteratively find assignments of variables that make the MRS `true`, using [backtracking](../devcon/devcon0010MRSSolver) to try alternatives when they exist.
+As discussed previously, a [scope-resolved MRS](../mrscon/devhowto0020WellFormedTree) can be thought of as an *equation* that can be solved against a certain state of the world.
+One approach to solving an MRS is to walk the scope-resolved mrs in depth-first order and iteratively find assignments of variables that make the MRS `true`, using [backtracking](../devcon/devcon0010MRSSolver) to try alternatives when they exist.
 This is the approach we'll be using.
 To solve an MRS tree using the backtracking approach, we need to code the predications to meet a specific contract that our backtracking solver will rely on.
 This is the "predication contract".

 Recall that predications are of the form: `_table_n_1(x)` or `compound(e,x,x)`.
 Just like functions in mathematics or programming languages, they have a name and a set of arguments.
 We'll be treating the predications as classic programming language functions that can be "called" or "invoked".